 So, obviously you can see that if you’re paying, say, a 1 percent management fee to a traditional advisor, that’s 25 percent of your annual withdrawal.
 Likewise, a 25 percent overall tax rate sucks away another percent.

-4 percent vs. 2 percent in consumption spending makes a big difference.
-It’s literally double.
-So minimizing taxes and fees will be key.
+4 percent vs. 2 percent in consumption spending makes a huge difference.
+Huge.
+So minimizing taxes and fees is critical.

 That means thoughtful tax planning strategy and using diversified, low cost ETFs like VTI plus brokerages that charge zero maintenance and trading fees.

-This blog will show you tips on how to do all these.
+This blog will show you how to do these.